Trondheim to Bodo Road Trip – Crossing Norway’s Polar Circle

 Harran

 Prepare yourself for some driving.
 The route from Trondheim to Torghatten, the ‘hole in the mountain’, is roughly 450 kilometres.
-Following the inland route as shown, is the most direct means.
+The most direct means is to follow the inland route, as shown.

 This drive passes rather uninteresting plots of agricultural land until you reach the halfway point.
 Here you can find the pretty Harran Church.